yufeiminds/blog.thxminds.com/resume.md

 1. A very simple code generator.
 2. With complate documentation, test cases, CI, and git flow management.
-3. Practice for develop the open source project.
+3. Practice for developing the open source project.

 ### [Front-end of tiger compiler](http://yufeiminds.github.io/tiger)

 1. I have been finished the lexical and grammer ready to build AST and semantic.
-2. Use Flex + Bison, implement by C++.
+2. Using Flex + Bison, implement by C++.
-3. Ready for traslating to LLVM IR, use VM as backend.
+3. Ready for traslating to LLVM IR, using VM as backend.

 ### [Star Dream](http://139.196.37.224/star-dream/)